-- ➤ Allows you to set the home position in the machine - ➤ Allows you to preset the motor position register - ➤ Allows you to preset the encoder position register - ➤ Allows you to run six different single-axis move types - Relative Move Jog Registration Move Encoder Follower
+- > Allows you to set the home position in the machine. - > Allows you to preset the motor position register - > Allows you to preset the encoder position register - > Allows you to run six different move types.

+'''

+Relative Move

+Absolute Move

+Jog

+Registration Move

+Blend Move

+Encoder Follower

+'''

-See chapter 2, MOVE PROFILES, starting on pg 15, for a complete description of these moves.
+See chapter 2, MOVE PROFILES, starting on pg 11, for a complete description of all available moves.